 Royal Palace known as Dar el Makhzen or the Sultanate Palace has for centuries been a residence of Moroccan royals when visiting Fes.
 Since this 17th-century mansion is closed for the public visitors can only guess what lies behind impressive gates, arches, and richly decorated facade.
 It seems as though on the premises of the palace that stretches over 80 hectares of land are situated even more palaces and more gardens.
 The palace is adjacent to the Jewish quarter, the Mellah.

-Jnan Sbil Gardens
+Take a break at the Jnan Sbil Gardens

 A place where locals and visitors find a retreat from the noise and heat of medina are over two centuries old Jnan sbil gardens spanning across an area of 7.5 hectares.
 Regarded as a jewel of Arab Andalusian tradition and once part of the Royal Palace, Jnan Sbil was donated to the city in the 19th century and as such is the oldest public park in Morocco.

-Nejjarine Museum of Wooden Arts & Crafts
+Check out the Nejjarine Museum of Wooden Arts & Crafts

 Opened in 1998, Nejjarine Museum of wooden arts & crafts is situated in former Nejjarine Fonduk –– a place where traders took lodgings and stored and sold their goods during the 18th century.
 The museum collection of different craftsmen’s tools, prayer beads, ancient chests, and musical instruments is displayed in various parts of the building such as the courtyard and rooms.